Peripheral Sensor Interface 5

 Peripheral Sensor Interface (PSI5) is a digital interface for sensors.

 PSI5 is a two-wire interface, used to connect peripheral sensors to electronic control units in automotive electronics.
 Both point-to-point and bus configurations with asynchronous and synchronous data transmission are supported.

 Functional description

 PSI5 is a current interface with modulation of the sending current for the transmission of data on the power supply lines.
 The relatively high sending current and the use of a Manchester code for bit encoding result in high immunity against interference from radiated emissions.
-The use of an inexpensive twisted pair cable is thus sufficient for most of the applications, however, in automotive more expensive cabling is employed.
+The use of an inexpensive twisted pair cable is thus sufficient for most applications, however, in automotive more expensive cabling is employed.

 Data words consist of two start bits, 8 to 24 data bits and a single parity bit or optional three bit CRC (cyclic redundancy check).
 The bitrate is 125 kbit/s or optionally 189 kbit/s.